Covert Entanglement Generation and Secrecy: Summary and Discussion

 \subsection{Chi-Square Divergence}

 The chi-square divergence is important in various information theory settings, and it is closely related to other information measures \cite{Petz1998-gk,Temme2010-yl,george2025unified}.
 In previous literature on quantum covert communication, the expression on the right-hand side of \eqref{eq:eta} is referred to as the $\eta$-divergence.
-Specifically, given a spectral decomposition $\sigma=\sum_i \lambda_i \Pi_i$, the $\eta$-divergence is defined as
+Specifically, given a spectral decomposition of a full-rank operator, $\sigma=\sum_i \lambda_i \Pi_i$, the $\eta$-divergence is defined as

 (see \cite[Eq.~(4)]{9344627}).
 Here, we observe that $\eta(\rho||\sigma)$ is in fact identical to the so-called quantum chi-square divergence.

 Consider two probability mass functions $p$ and $q$ with equal support on $\mathcal{X}$.
 The classical $f$-divergence between $p$ and $q$ is defined by